GeoffPidcock/ais-pacifimpact/notebooks/00-avindatt-data-prep-trade.md

     ## 5: exports-fob-domestic 2014-05-01 115355 {'currency' = 'fjd 000'}
     ## 6: exports-fob-domestic 2014-06-01 103352 {'currency' = 'fjd 000'}

-# Read Cook Islands Data
+# Read IMTS Balance of Trade Cook Islands Data

 Read in Balance of Trade - All Items for Cook Islands.